bonillas/iscroll/README.md

 # Infinite Scroller component Instructions

-Git clone this repo, you will need node on your computer to run this.
+Git clone this repo, you will need node on your computer to run this, then run  NPM INSTALL

 ## Available Scripts